-Heads of government from the 27 EU member states massively scaled back funding for the "Just Transition Fund" in a four-day marathon that Commission President Ursula von der Leyen described as "an emotional roller coaster".
+The heads of government of the 27 EU member states have massively scaled back the funding earmarked for the “Just Transition Fund” in a four-day marathon that Commission President Ursula von der Leyen described as “an emotional rollercoaster”.

 The fund to help Member States accelerate the transition to climate neutrality appears to be the real victim of the compromise reached.
 The Financial Times reports that the bottom it will only have 10 billion euros.

-Only countries that have joined the climate neutrality goal by 2050 will be able to benefit from funding that, for now, would exclude Poland.
+Only countries that have signed up to the goal of climate neutrality by 2050 will be eligible for funding which, for now, would exclude Poland.

 Roller coaster